 Mitigating negative effects such as harmful bias is a hard, industry-wide issue that is extremely important.
-As we discuss in the GPT-3 paper and model card, our API models do exhibit biases (as shown in the GPT-3 paper) that will appear on occasion in generated text.
-Our API models could also cause harm in ways that we haven’t thought of yet.
+As we discuss in the GPT-3 paper and model card, our API models do exhibit biases that will be reflected in generated text.
 Here are the steps we’re taking to address these issues:

-- We are working closely with users to deeply understand their use cases and develop tools to label and intervene on manifestations of harmful bias.
+- We’re working closely with users to understand their use cases and develop tools to surface and intervene to mitigate harmful bias.

-- We’re conducting our own research into harmful bias and broader issues in fairness and representation, which will help inform our work via improved documentation of existing models as well as various improvements to future models.
+- We’re conducting our own research into manifestations of harmful bias and broader issues in fairness and representation, which will help inform our work via improved documentation of existing models as well as various improvements to future models.

-Our goal over time is to develop a thorough understanding of the API’s potential harms in each context of use, and continually improve our tools and processes to help minimize them.
+Our goal is to continue to develop our understanding of the API’s potential harms in each context of use, and continually improve our tools and processes to help minimize them.